Aarsh-Chotalia/Optimal_Pumping/README.md

 - MATLAB R2020 or newer (recommended)
 - Signal Processing Toolbox
-- Access to all '.mat` files either provided in this repository or genrerated after running `Code.m'.
+- Access to all `.mat' files either provided in this repository or genrerated after running `Code.m'.